TribeMedia/JustMeme/README.md

 ### Linting

-JustMeme uses Gulp to automate JSHint for code linting.
-To run it just run `gulp` within the `app` directory:
+JustMeme also uses Gulp to automate JSHint for code linting.
+To run JSHint against the source files just run `gulp jshint` within the `src` directory:

 ```
-$ gulp
+$ gulp jshint
 ```